-This is a retrospective, longitudinal, observational study using routinely collected data.
-Data for the study will come from the Clinical Practice Research Datalink (CPRD), linked to Hospital Episode Statistics (HES) admissions and outpatients databases.
-CPRD collects and anonymises patient electronic health record data from a network of GP practices across the UK.19 Although the records in the database cover all four UK countries, HES-linkable records are limited to those from England only.
+CPRD collects and anonymises patient electronic health record data from a network of general practitioner (GP) practices across the UK.
+19 Although the records in the database cover all four UK countries, HES-linkable records are limited to those from England only.
 Two HES datasets will be used: HES outpatient and HES admitted patient care.
 Linkage to HES databases is required to obtain the data, which may be missing from the GP records on non-medical treatment for hyperthyroidism (radioactive iodine and thyroidectomy).
-Additionally, data on major cardiovascular events (MACE) will also be sourced from HES, as such events are typically being treated in the hospital setting.
+Additionally, data on MACEs will also be sourced from HES, as such events are typically being treated in the hospital setting.

 Linkage to social data is required to adjust the analysis for socioeconomic status, which is a known risk factor for obesity and increased mortality.
 This will be obtained as the Index of Multiple Deprivation (IMD).
-Linkage to Office of National Statistics (ONS) data is required to get access to the date of death and cause of death.
+Linkage to Office of National Statistics data is required to get access to the date of death and cause of death.
 Prevalence of post-treatment obesity will be compared with the background population sourced from Health Survey for England, a yearly survey monitoring trends in the nation's health and care.